Basilica Therma

 Basilica Therma (Kral Kızı Hamamı or Sarıkaya Roma Hamamı) is an ancient Roman spa town located in the Yozgat province of Turkey.
 It is thought to be the ancient Aquae Saravenae (Akova - Saravena), though this is disputed with nearby Kırşehir.

-The bath was built in the 2nd century and used in Byzantine, Selcuk, and Ottoman periods and still open to the public in modern Turkey.
+The bath was built in the 2nd century and used in Byzantine, Seljuk, and Ottoman periods and still open to the public in modern Turkey.

 The large thermal pool measures 23,30x12,80 meters and has a depth of 1.34 meters.
 Pool water is about 45 °C. There is an inner pool measuring 16.00x4.00 meters with symmetrical ladders on its both sides.
 The third pool with thermal water boiling from the floor is positioned perpendicular to the inner pool.
 The pool is 15.00x5.20 meters with a semi-circular shape on its short sides.

 The bath is added to the UNESCO List of World Heritage Sites Tentative List in 2018.